 docker-compose is suitable.

-git clone https://github.com/hockeypuck/hockeypuck.git cd hockeypuck docker-compose build
+git clone https://github.com/hockeypuck/hockeypuck.git cd hockeypuck/contrib/docker-compose/devel docker-compose build

-Create and edit the configuration file in
+Edit the configuration file in

 Run the docker images: